Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Extensions

-\begin{proof} See Appendix~\ref{proof:thm:regret_gmm}. \end{proof}
+\begin{proof} See Appendix \ref{proof:thm:regret_gmm}. \end{proof}

-Theorem~\ref{thm:regret_gmm2} shows that when an upper bound $\bar{B}$ on the bias is known, the worst-case proportional regret over all $B\in[0,\bar{B}]$ is again the maximum of two terms.
-The first term, $\alpha_\Omega(W,\Sigma)/\alpha_\Omega^\star$, is the familiar variance regret.
-The second term compares the MSE evaluated at the largest feasible bias level, $\bar{B}$, to the smallest achievable MSE at the same bias level across all feasible designs and weight matrices.
-The optimization problem is therefore analogous to our baseline case, but with the “bias” component of regret evaluated at $B=\bar{B}$ rather than in the limit as $B\to\infty$.
+Theorem~\ref{thm:restricted_B} shows that, when researchers know an upper bound \(\bar B\) on the magnitude of the observational bias, the worst-case proportional regret over \(B\in[0,\bar B]\) is again determined by two terms.
+The first is the variance regret, $ \frac{\alpha(\mathcal E,\Sigma,W)}{\alpha^\star}, $ which corresponds to the case \(B=0\).
+The second compares the worst-case MSE of the chosen design and estimator at the largest admissible bias radius \(\bar B\) with the smallest worst-case MSE attainable by an oracle that knows \(B=\bar B\).
+The result therefore has the same structure as Theorem~\ref{thm:1}, but the large-bias limit is replaced by performance at the finite upper bound \(\bar B\).

-From an interpretation standpoint, this extension interpolates between two polar cases.
-When $\bar{B}$ is small, the second term is close to the variance ratio, and designs that minimize variance dominate.
-As $\bar{B}$ increases, the second term places more weight on robustness to misspecification, and the objective approaches the fully robust case studied in our baseline results.
-In practice, the theorem implies that any prior information that narrows $B$ to $[0,\bar{B}]$ can be incorporated simply by replacing the worst-case bias component in our original criterion with the MSE at $B=\bar{B}$, while keeping the same quasi-convex structure.
+Compared to minimax solutions over $\bar{B}$, proportional regret avoids over-conservative solutions through the max operator even if $\bar{B}$ is particularly large.

+\begin{rem}[Partial knowledge about relative biases] In some applications, researchers may have partial knowledge about the \textit{relative} bias of the estimates or sign restrictions on the bias.
+This can be readily incorporated within our framework as it can be captured by the specific set $\mathcal{C}$ chosen by the researcher, such as imposing $|b_j| \le c_j B$ for a user specified choice of $c_j$, or imposing sign restrictions for instance $B \ge b_j \ge 0$. \end{rem}